 Japan Harvest edits according to both US English and Commonwealth English rules, depending upon the author’s primary English background.
 For example, an Australian author would be edited to Commonwealth standards and a Japanese writer educated in the US would be edited to US standards.

 This unusual policy reflects our international readership and seeks to serve our contributors by editing their writing according to the form of English with which they are most accustomed.
-We are currently developing a style guide to assist with this task.
+Our online style guide is designed to assist with this task.
 If the editors are unsure of an author’s background, the author will be asked to verify whether they want their work edited according to US English or Commonwealth English standards.

-If you are interested in making a contribution to either a department or a regular column, we want to hear from you.
+If you are interested in making a contribution to either a regular department or a feature, we want to hear from you.

-General articles should between 650 and 1,200 words.
+General articles should contain no more than 850 words (one page) or 1,600 words (two pages).
 If a topic needs fuller treatment, it may be divided into two or three parts and published in successive issues, or posted on the JEMA website.

 Topics we like to see: